Ključ, Una-Sana Canton: History

-The Charter from 1323 states that Vukoslav is the son of duke Hrvatin, and from this we conclude that the main stronghold of the lords of the Donji Kraji was in the town of Ključ, the center of the parish Banica.
-Evliya Çelebi mentions Ključ and says that he is located in Donji Kraji and on the Sana river.

-As an area with a slight Serb majority, at the start of the war in Bosnia (1992-1995), the Ključ area was held by Bosnian Serb forces.
+As an area with a slight Serb majority, at the start of the war in Bosnia (1992–1995), the Ključ area was held by Bosnian Serb forces.
 In the summer of 1995, the Bosnian governmental forces took control over it.
 Most of the pre-war Serb population fled after the Dayton Peace Agreement, the town belongs to the Federation of Bosnia and Herzegovina.
 Today, it is estimated that about 97% of the population of Ključ are Bosniaks.

 Settlements

 In 1991, the municipality of Ključ contained 61 settlements: